Fernando Alonso F1 2023

 Born in Oviedo, Asturias, Alonso came from a working-class family and started karting at the age of three.
 He achieved incredible success in local, national, and world championships, making a name for himself as a driver to watch.
 At 17, Alonso entered car racing and won the 1999 Euro Open by Nissan.
 A year later, he went on to secure fourth place in the 2000 International Formula 3000 Championship.

 Alonso made his F1 debut in 2001 with the struggling Minardi team.
+At 19 years, 7 months, 3 days, he became the 8th youngest F1 driver to enter a Grand Prix.
 Despite the car’s lack of competitiveness, Alonso impressed the paddock with his raw talent and ability to extract performance from the underpowered car.
 While he didn’t score any points that season, his performances caught the eye of Renault, who signed him as a test driver for the 2002 season.

 Alonso joined Renault as a full-time driver in 2003 and became the youngest driver to secure pole position and win a race at the time.
 His breakout years came in 2005 and 2006 when he claimed back-to-back World Drivers’ Championship titles, becoming the youngest-ever world champion.
 Seeking a new challenge away from Renault, Alonso made a meteoric move to McLaren in 2007.